Feedback-controlled mechanics of tissue vertex model: emergent soft elasticity and active yielding: Introduction

-Nematic order plays a vital role in coordinating spatiotemporal dynamics during tissue morphogenesis \cite{Marchetti2013,Doostmohammadi2018,Shankar2022,Balasubramaniam2022}.
-In multicellular tissue, collective and spontaneous alignment of elongated cells gives rise to large-scale orientational patterns that drive spontaneous tissue flows \cite{Tambe2011,Duclos2017,Guillamat2022} or control biological structure and function \cite{Lopez-Gay2020,Maroudas-Sacks2021}.
-A striking example is the poly-shaped organism \textit{Hydra}, whose body plan is tightly coupled to nematic order of muscle-like actomyosin fibers along its surface.
+Experimental and theoretical work in the last decade has revealed that nematic order plays a vital role in coordinating spatiotemporal dynamics during tissue morphogenesis.
+Such nematic order arises when cells collectively align anisotropic cytoskeletal structures such as stress fibers, protrusions, or molecular motor localized along cell-cell interfaces \cite{Streichan2018}.
+The stress generated along the direction of nematic order can drive collective tissue flows \cite{Marchetti2013,Streichan2018}.
+Moreover, nematic order can control biological structure and function \cite{Lopez-Gay2020,Maroudas-Sacks2021}.
+A striking example is the polyp-shaped organism \textit{Hydra}, whose body plan is tightly coupled to nematic order of muscle-like actomyosin fibers along its surface.
 Recent work has shown that feedback loops between this nematic order, mechanics and morphogen signaling play a key role in \textit{Hydra's} ability to regenerate from small tissue fragments and even from aggregates of dissociated cells \cite{Lengfeld2009,Aufschnaiter2017,Maroudas-Sacks2025}.

-Cells can collectively organize into states with distinct rheological properties.
-They may sustain pre-stress to form stable solid-like structures \cite{Blanchard2018,Mongera2018}, or transition into a fluid state to facilitate collective tissue flows \cite{Bi2016,Mitchel2020,Hannezo2022}.
-The emergence and role of nematic order in tissue have been extensively studied via continuum models that describe the tissue as an active nematic liquid crystal, hence a \emph{fluid} \cite{Marchetti2013,Giomi2013,Doostmohammadi2022,Li2024}.
-Recent experiments have, however, revealed that in some cases solid-like models may be more appropriate.
-For example, in regenerating \textit{Hydra}, cell rearrangements and cell divisions are very rare and cells do not exchange neighbors as the nematic texture remodels \cite{Gierer1972,Bode2003}, suggesting that the tissue behaves like an elastic \emph{solid}.
-Similarly, epithelial tissue where cells are mechanically coupled by adherens junctions can behave as tightly packed elastic materials \cite{Mongera2018,Campas2023}.
+Our work is motivated by the combination of the two findings outlined above—the solid-like properties and the pervasiveness of nematic order in tissue morphogenesis.
 Continuum models of active nematic solids have examined the interplay between internally generated active stresses, elastic deformations and morphogen activation in driving tissue structure \cite{Wang2023a,Weevers2025,Ibrahimi2025}.
 Many questions, however, remain on how order at the tissue scale originates from processes at the cell scale.
 In particular, we focus here on two key questions: (i) How does tissue-scale nematic order emerge from cell-scale processes? (ii) How do active stresses and nematic order influence tissue rheology?